A New Hard Fork of Bitcoin

 - Anti-node, anti-sovereignty concepts, such as: “federated” sidechains, Fedi, Liquid, etc.

-- Form a new community.
+- Grow the new community.

 - We can only succeed, if we “recruit” people.